hch-wang/hch-wang.github.io/_pages/about.md

 ---

-I am a PhD student at [Soft Matter Group, DAMTP, University of Cambridge](https://www.damtp.cam.ac.uk/research/softmatter). conducting my research under the supervision of [Prof. Ronojoy Adhikari](https://www.maths.cam.ac.uk/person/ra413) and [Prof. Michael Cates](https://www.maths.cam.ac.uk/person/mec22) on morphology and phase separation in soft matter physics and machine learning.
+I am a PhD student at [Soft Matter Group, DAMTP, University of Cambridge](https://www.damtp.cam.ac.uk/research/softmatter). conducting my research under the supervision of [Prof. Ronojoy Adhikari](https://www.maths.cam.ac.uk/person/ra413) and [Prof. Michael Cates](https://www.maths.cam.ac.uk/person/mec22) on morphology and phase separation in soft matter physics.

+My interests are mainly in mathematics physics, complex system, and machine learning.
+I am particularly interested in various emergent phenomena and nonlinear dynamics.
+I am also an enthusiast of the philosophy of science, math, and physics.

 ---